 The better information we have, the better we can act.
 Our purpose is to empower people with the right information to support better economic and investment decision-making.

 The Trustees announced the formation of the ISSB on 3 November 2021 at COP26 in Glasgow.

-The ISSB builds on the work of market-led investor-focused reporting initiatives—including the Climate Disclosure Standards Board (CDSB), the Task Force for Climate-related Financial Disclosures (TCFD), the Value Reporting Foundation’s Integrated Reporting Framework and industry-based SASB Standards, as well as the World Economic Forum’s Stakeholder Capitalism Metrics.
+The ISSB builds on the work of market-led investor-focused reporting initiatives—including the Climate Disclosure Standards Board (CDSB), the Task Force on Climate-related Financial Disclosures (TCFD), the Value Reporting Foundation’s Integrated Reporting Framework and industry-based SASB Standards, as well as the World Economic Forum’s Stakeholder Capitalism Metrics.

 Emmanuel Faber is the Chair and Jingdong Hua and Sue Lloyd are Vice-Chairs of the ISSB.
-The ISSB comprises 14 members from across the world with a mix of professional perspectives, including investors and preparers.
+The ISSB comprises 14 members from across the world with a mix of professional perspectives, including former investors and preparers.

 The ISSB collaborates with global and regional partners, and operates a multi-location model to ensure proximity and market relevance across the world.
 Engagement with developing and emerging economies is an important priority for the ISSB.

 The IFRS Foundation has a multi-location footprint with offices in Frankfurt, London, Montreal, Tokyo, Beijing and San Francisco.

 The ISSB works in close cooperation with the IASB, ensuring connections between IFRS Accounting Standards and IFRS Sustainability Disclosure Standards.
 Each board is independent, and their Standards complement each other to provide investors and other capital market participants with comprehensive information to meet their needs.
 The staff of the IASB and the ISSB work in coordination at all times to ensure their Standards are compatible.